 But here’s how it works: The exclusion for the sale of a property requires that the owner provide written evidence to the tenant (after the property has already been sold) that the purchaser intends to owner-occupy the unit.
 The tenant then has 90 days, or the lease termination date (whichever is longer) to move out.
 When serving that notice, the owner must show the tenant the Purchase Contract and pay any applicable relocation fees to the tenant, as required by the state and/or locality.

-“So,” the landlords ask, “we can’t evict the tenants so we can get into the property to fix it up, to help us get ‘top dollar’?”
-No.
+“So,” the landlords ask, “we cannot evict our tenants in order to get into the property, and fix it up, to help us get ‘top dollar’?”

 Thus, many are considering to just get out of the business, and that’s when they call.

-With all this discussion, what seems to be the outcome of all these calls and concerns?
-After a moment of initial confusion, the frustration subsides.
-Many feel stronger about selling.
+With all this discussion, and after a moment of initial confusion, the frustration normally subsides.
+Some landlords feel stronger about selling.
 Many others pause…

 It’s long been my assertion that the only time it makes sense to sell a rental property is if you no longer want it or need it.